ONSdigital/tredegar/src/main/resources/bulletins/Deaths Registered in England and Wales, 2013.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Births, Deaths and Marriages
 Level 3: Deaths
 Summary: Annual data on death registrations.
 Contains death rates, cause of death data by sex and age and death registrations by area of residence and single year of age.
 Headline 1: There were 506,790 deaths registered in England and Wales in 2013, compared with 499,331 in 2012 (a rise of 1.5%).
 Headline 2: Age-standardised mortality rates (ASMRs) have continued to decrease in 2013.
-There were 11,583 deaths per million population for males and 8,526 deaths per million population for females.
 Headline 3: The infant mortality rate decreased in 2013 to 4.0 deaths per thousand live births, compared with 4.2 in 2012.
 Contact name: Elizabeth McLaren
 Contact email: vsob@ons.gsi.gov.uk